PepejHa4ker/Dayz-PromocodeMod/README.md

        - Go to server profile folder and open the PromocodeMod folder
        - config.json allows you to change base promocode command
        - Promocode folder contains all promocodes.
 To create a new one you have to create new .json file (e.g. first_promocode.json where first_promocode is a promocode id) and set up new promocode
+### Usage:
+       - To use promocode you have to enter the command defined in the config.json file and then the id of the promocode (e.g. .promocode start)

 ### Example promocode: (start.json file)

 ```{